-Upon admission to John Munroe Hospital, Phoebe initially presented in a chaotic manner, expressing delusional ideas, refusing her medication and making verbal threats to staff.
+Upon admission to our schizophrenia service in Staffordshire JMH, Phoebe presented in a chaotic manner, expressing delusional ideas, refusing her medication and making verbal threats to staff.
 In addition, she did not engage in any activities and was preoccupied with being discharged.
 However, over the course of her admission, she began to participate more in activities, including Section 17 leave.

-Neuropsychological assessment was completed, which provided a confirmation of her Learning Disability and highlighted specific areas of concern, particularly pertaining to her communication ability, capacity to retain and process information and impairments affecting her executive functioning.
+A neuropsychological assessment was completed, which provided a confirmation of her Learning Disability and highlighted specific areas of concern, particularly pertaining to her communication ability, capacity to retain or process information, and impairments affecting her executive functioning.
 A Functional Analysis elucidated specific aspects of Phoebe’s behaviour (including antecedents and consequences) and facilitated the process of determining a repertoire of environmental and reactive guidelines to support the modification of this.
 As a result of these structured assessments, areas of intervention were identified and implemented by the MDT.
 These included communication aids developed by OT, a pictorial timetable, differential reinforcement of other behaviours, skills training and a Positive Behaviour Support Plan developed by Clinical Psychology.

 Whilst a structured, behavioural approach was an integral component of the work undertaken with Phoebe, consideration of her Psychological formulation was also an essential feature of her care and treatment.
-Through comprehensive assessment, challenging behaviours, particularly those involving verbal or physical aggression, were understood as primarily attachment strategies, arising from feelings of fear, loss and separation anxiety, which were all compounded by Phoebe’s cognitive impairments and limited skills in self-soothing, emotional regulation and self-monitoring.
+Through comprehensive assessment of her behaviours, particularly those involving verbal or physical aggression, they were understood as primarily attachment strategies, arising from feelings of fear, loss and separation anxiety.
+These were all compounded by Phoebe’s cognitive impairments and limited skills in self-soothing, emotional regulation and self-monitoring.
 Therefore, providing reassurance, safety, consistency and a non-punitive, non-judgmental approach was essential.

-Phoebe’s progress within John Munroe Hospital meant that she was able to move into supported accommodation after discharge.
-The acquisition and development of Activities of Daily Living skills provided her with some degree of autonomy, whilst her repertoire of stabilisation and coping resources provided greater opportunities for both meaningful occupation, positive interpersonal experiences and reduced anxiety and distress.
+Phoebe’s progress within our schizophrenia service meant that she was able to move into supported accommodation after discharge.
+The acquisition and development of Activities of Daily Living skills provided her with some degree of autonomy, whilst her repertoire of stabilisation and coping resources provided greater opportunities for both meaningful occupation, positive interpersonal experiences, and reduced anxiety and distress.